J-Rodriguez10/bank-website-replica/README.md

 👉 Here is the [original](https://www.chase.com/) (there may be different variations of the homepage)

-⬇️ And down below is a snapshot of my project (I won't deploy for obvious reasons haha ...)
+⬇️ And down below is a snapshot of my project (I won't deploy for risk of getting in trouble 👮‍♀️)

 ## Built With:
 - Plain HTML